akvorado/akvorado/console/data/docs/02-configuration.md

   dsn: /var/lib/akvorado/console.sqlite
 ```

-## Fake exporter service
+## Demo exporter service

-For testing purpose, it is possible to generate flows using the fake
+For testing purpose, it is possible to generate flows using the demo
 exporter service.
 It features a NetFlow generate and a simple SNMP
 agent.